Sairyss/backend-best-practices/README.md

 - Never store secrets (passwords, keys, etc.) in the sources in version control (like github).
 Use environmental variables to store secrets.
 Put files with your secrets (like `.env`) to `.gitignore`.
 - Update your packages and software tools frequently so ensure latest bugs and vulnerabilities are fixed
 - Monitor vulnerabilities in any third party software / libraries you use
+- Follow popular cyber security blogs and websites to be aware of latest security vulnerabilities.
+This way you can effectively mitigate them in time.
 - Don’t pass sensitive data in your API queries, for example: `https://example.com/login/username=john&password=12345`

 Read more: